WadhwaniAI/StudentDropoutEWS/README.md

   - If your dataset has different column names, please modify [Dataset Schema](metadata/dataset_schema.json) accordingly before use.
 - Dataset files must be in a pickle (`.pkl`) format only (e.g., `dataset/ay2223_grade3.pkl`).
   - Currently, support for other file formats is not provided.
-- The stemname of a dataset filepath is used to extract metadata like the "academic year" and "grade".
+- The stem of a dataset file path is used to extract metadata like the "academic year" and "grade".
   - It must follow the pattern: `ay<academic_year>_grade<grade>`.
 Eg: `dataset/ay2223_grade3.pkl`.

 ---